Search

 Being turned out isn’t necessarily the ideal place for many horses during a heavy storm but equally, some horses can become stressed if they are confined to their stables.
 With the wind whistling, doors banging, buckets flying, trees falling and, in some cases, rooves lifting off, it can all make a traumatic experience for many horses.
 If the horse panics, they may then attempt to jump out of the stable.
 For these reasons, it is often a case of knowing your horse and doing what is best for them.

-If there's one thing we can be sure of, it’s that there will be more storms after Jorge… so what can you do to help settle a nervous horse?
+If there’s one thing we can be sure of, it’s that there will be more storms after Jorge… so what can you do to help support a nervous horse?